crytic/building-secure-contracts/program-analysis/echidna/exercises/Exercise-6.md

 ## Setup

-1. Clone the repo: `git clone https://github.com/crytic/damn-vulnerable-defi-echidna`
+1. Clone the repository: `git clone https://github.com/crytic/damn-vulnerable-defi-echidna`
-2. install the dependencies via `yarn install`.
+2. Install the dependencies with `yarn install`.

 ## Context

-The challenge is described here: https://www.damnvulnerabledefi.xyz/challenges/1.html, we assume that the reader is familiar with it.
+The challenge is described here: https://www.damnvulnerabledefi.xyz/challenges/1.html.
+We assume that the reader is familiar with it.

 ## Goals

-- Setup the testing environment with the right contracts and necessary balances.
+- Set up the testing environment with the appropriate contracts and necessary balances.
-- Analyze the before function in test/unstoppable/unstoppable.challenge.js to identify what initial setup needs to be done.
+- Analyze the "before" function in `test/unstoppable/unstoppable.challenge.js` to identify the initial setup required.
 - Add a property to check whether `UnstoppableLender` can always provide flash loans.
-- Create a `config.yaml` with the necessary configuration option(s).
+- Create a `config.yaml` file with the required configuration option(s).
-- Once Echidna finds the bug, fix the issue, and re-try your property with Echidna.
+- Once Echidna finds the bug, fix the issue, and retry your property with Echidna.

 Only the following contracts are relevant: